 His hands came up around her neck.
 "That was my woman!" he roared.

 Dawn went after the vamp nearest her, staking him quickly before turning to help Faith.
 She could feel the other slayer as she fought, their movements perfectly in tune.
-Faith kicked one of the vampires back toward her, and Dawn staked him with one smooth motion.
+Faith kicked one of the vampires back toward her, and Dawn staked him with a single smooth motion.
 Faith dusted another.
 The last vampire went after Faith, all fighting style abandoned as he tried only to get his hands on her.
 Dawn hit him from the back as Faith stabbed him from the front.
 They both pulled back and he was gone in a shimmer of dust.

 "Hey!" a voice sounded behind Faith.
 She spun, her stake already coming down to take out the unexpected opponent.